VandyVRC/dimli/README.md

 Add These to Your Installation
 ------------------------------

->dimli/_ppts

-PowerPoint files that you wish to make available for download by faculty/end-users should be placed in this directory and given a 4-digit filename which corresponds to the Order number whose images they contain.

 >_php/_config/constants.inc.php

 I will provide a template for this file in the near future.
 It contains constant definitions which need to be completed for your specific database environment.